Instant Payment Notification (IPN) messages

 - If you need to receive the IPNs for the same event on two distinct endpoints, you can provide the URL in the Integrator URL.

-- Check your endpoint and SSL certificates to make sure that they are working properly.
+- Check your endpoint and SSL certificates to make sure they are working properly.

 - Verify that you are running a web service that can receive HTTPS POST requests made to your endpoint and process the notifications.
 Remove potential access protections, like .htaccess rules requiring a user login.